 Select the camp that most interests you and you'll be on your way in no time.
 Upon registration, you'll receive an instant confirmation and any additional information or instructions for the camp you've selected.

 San Diego State assistant baseball coach Joe Oliveira has been voted the Mountain West's top baseball recruiter in a poll conducted by D1Baseball.com.
 Oliveira and New Mexico assistant Buddy Gouldsmith shared the honor in a vote of the league's seven head coaches.
 Read More

-Mark Martinez begins his ninth season as an assistant coach at San Diego State.
-He was hired on July, 28, 2005, arriving at SDSU after 17 years as an assistant at the University of New Mexico.
+Mark Martinez begins his first season as the head coach at San Diego State after nine years as an Aztec assistant coach under the late Tony Gwynn.

 Director of Baseball Operations

 Centanni spent four seasons playing at the University of the Pacific as an all-around talent as he starred as the Tigers' ace on the pitching staff, designated hitter, outfielder and first baseman.
 He earned two All-Big West selections throughout his career including second team honors as a utility player as a senior in 2009.
 Upon his graduation with a degree in communications, Centanni then played for two seasons in the Baltimore Orioles organization.

 After his playing days ended due to injury, Centanni immediately began his coaching career.
 He spent his first year assisting at Francis Parker High school.
 The following season he was named the head varsity baseball coach at The Bishop's School in his hometown of San Diego.
 In one season, Centanni was able to turn a struggling program into a playoff team as the Knights earned a home playoff game for the first time in years.